Audio introduction by me:

 How #5: You have to know what you are going to cook… is a myth

-The hallmark of lack of humility is to not reveal the basis of your knowledge, the basis of your behavior, so you never have to doubt your knowledge.
+The hallmark of lack of humility is to not reveal your worldview, the basis of your behavior, so you never have to doubt your worldview.

 Even when you accept a fact, even when you accept a correction, the foundation of your being, the how, doesn’t change.
 Your lack of humility keeps it in place.

-So, returning to the brilliant question of How #5: The question reveals the mindset, the world view underneath a faulty assumption I think every single person has on the planet today, maybe with a one in 100 million exception.
+So, returning to the brilliant question of Complaint #5: The question reveals the mindset, the worldview underneath a faulty assumption I think every single person has on the planet today, maybe with a one in 100 million exception.

-This faulty assumption is what is keeping humanity not evolving to the next level.
+This faulty assumption is what is keeping YOU and humanity not evolving to the next level.

 I see it in every single person around me.
 Every yes and every no has an end in mind.
-Meting out your energy, your attention, your love, everything.
+Meting out your energy, gram by gram.
+Your attention, your love, everything.
 340 grams… ugh.

 A life growing out of the soil of scarcity.

-Thinking that only purposeful actions (goal oriented) are worth doing.
+Thinking that only purposeful actions (goal oriented) are worth doing, big, or maybe even humongous goals.

 You weren’t like that as a little kid, were you?
-You ran, climbed trees, fought with wooden swords, wrested, swam, and had a good time.
+You ran, climbed trees just for the sake of climbing, fought with wooden swords for the fun of it, wrestled, swam, and had a good time.

-If your upbringing was eclectic, as mine was, you played ping-pong, you played tennis, you sang in the choir, you learned to read musician notes, read and write.
-You played at least one musical instrument.
-Alone and with others.
+If your upbringing was eclectic, as mine was, you played ping-pong, you played tennis, you sang in the choir, you learned to read music, you learned to read and write.
+You played at least one musical instrument well enough to perform at least for your friends.
 You wrote poems and made the illustrations to it yourself.

 And you NEVER bought any of it ready… just the ingredients…